Catalin714/accountingProgram/README.md

-This is kind of input file.
+This is an input file.

 (https://github.com/Catalin714/accountingProgram/files/10342517/AP22003587001500050912281137_03_01_2023.14_06_58.csv)

-This is kind of output file.
+This is an output file.

 [AP12081137.xlsx](https://github.com/Catalin714/accountingProgram/files/10342525/AP12081137.xlsx)